Disability, Race & Equity: Exploring Intersectionality, Advancing Justice

 Zoom

 DREDF recently released a new legal toolkit, Legal Advocacy for Unhoused People with Disabilities: Toolkit to Challenge California Laws Criminalizing Homelessness.
-This toolkit is for attorneys and legal advocates bringing […]
+This toolkit is for attorneys and legal advocates bringing affirmative litigation on behalf of unhoused people with disabilities.
+Join us for a webinar that reviews the key aspects of the toolkit, including how to […]

 ABC’s of Grassroots Organizing Zoom Training